Sumit Mukherjee

-Sumit Mukherjee is an Indian bridge player from Birati, Kolkata, West Bengal.
+Sumit Mukherjee (born 18 November 1974) is an Indian bridge player from Birati, Kolkata, West Bengal.
 He has been a member on the Indian national team that competed in the 2018 Asian Games and the 2022 Asian Games.
 He received a bronze medal at the 2018 games.
 In 2023, Mukherjee won gold at the Bridge Federation of Asia and Middle-East Championships, earning him a place at the World Championships.

 In addition to playing bridge, Mukherjee works for the Kolkata Metro.